HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 -   Create a pileup file of the RNA tumor for chromosome 7

 rule add_patientID_glassID
--   Add PATIENT_ID information to the pileup file
+-   Add patient-ID_Glass-number (PidGn) information to the pileup file

 **get_RNA_BRAF.sh**